 SHARE

 Net Profit Margin

-A higher net profit margin indicates greater efficiency in managing costs and generating net profit from revenue.
+The higher the net profit margin, the more efficient your culinary business is in managing costs and generating higher net profit from revenue.

-Conversely, a low margin indicates challenges in generating net profit or high cost pressures.
+Conversely, if this margin is low, it indicates that there are obstacles in generating net profit or high cost pressures.

 Example:

-Your culinary business generates total revenue of IDR 100 million, with a COGS of IDR 40 million, operating expenses of IDR 30 million, and taxes of IDR 5 million.
+Your culinary business sells food with a total revenue of IDR 100 million and a cost of goods sold of IDR 40 million, operational costs of IDR 30 million and taxes of IDR 5 million, then:

-In the business world, especially in the culinary business, understanding margins is essential to optimize profits and plan future strategies.
+In the business world, especially the culinary business, understanding margins is very important to optimize profits and plan future strategies.

-By understanding the types of margins and how to calculate them, you can make better decisions for your culinary business.
-Regularly monitoring your margins ensures your business remains stable and grows successfully.
+By understanding the different types of margins and how to calculate them, you can make better decisions when running your culinary business.
+You should monitor your margins regularly to ensure your business remains stable and grows successfully.

+SHARE